Reports of concern

 Information will be shared within the University only to those individuals with a legitimate need to know.

 In some instances, the University may need to make a concise campus safety notice.
-The notice will not include personally identifiable information.
-The University also must report certain crimes that occur on campus each year, including some sex offenses.
-This report does not include personally identifiable information.
+The notice will not include the reporting party's personally identifiable information.
+The University also must publish statistics on certain crimes that were reported on campus each year, including some sex-based offenses.
+Published data does not include personally identifiable information.

-Yes, if you want there to be a formal complaint and possible disciplinary action.
+Yes, if you want to request a No Contact Order or file a formal complaint.
 Other services (housing changes, academic services, etc.) may be available without naming an alleged offender.

-If you want to make a campus police report, call the campus police at 361-570-4357 (361-570-HELP).
+If you want to make a campus police report, call the campus police at (361)570-4357 or (361)570-HELP.
 The sooner you make a report, the more likely the police will be able to collect important evidence.
-A prompt call can also strengthen the case for prosecution.
-However, even if some time has passed since you a sexual assault, it is never too late to make a campus police report or seek help.
+However, even if some time has passed since you experienced an assault or other crime, it is never too late to seek help.
+While some crimes may have time limits to file a criminal case and not every case may lead to a criminal prosecution, additional services may be available such as protective orders or safety planning.

 You can provide as much detail as you can remember in your police report.
 If you remember details after you make the police report, you can contact the police to provide them with additional information.